Blockstream/gdk/docs/source/gdk-hw.rst

      }

-Inputs that were not signed should have an empty string as their commitment array element.
+Inputs that were not signed, or input types that do not support the Anti-Exfil protocol should have an empty string as their commitment array element.